infomodels/data-models-packer/README.md

 -dataVersion string
       The specific version of the data in the package.
 -etl string
       The URL of the ETL code used to generate data.
-Should be valid and accurate over time.
+Should be specific to the version of code used and remain that way over time.
 -keyPassPath string
       The filepath to the file containing the passphrase needed to access the private key.
-If omitted, the 'PACKER_PRIPASS' environment variable will be used, if that is unset, the private key is assumed to be unprotected.
+If omitted, the 'PACKER_KEYPASS' environment variable will be used, if that is unset, the private key is assumed to be unprotected.
 -keyPath string
       The filepath to the public key to use for encrypting packaged data or to